 Bringing recruitment back office technology on board to manage your agency admin can take the weight off your shoulders and ensure that everything is running smoothly from an administrative perspective.
 But most importantly, with this technology in place, your time is free to focus on nurturing new client relationships.

-ETZ is a leading provider of recruitment back office software, and Startup 20/20 is our specialist technology platform for start-up recruitment agencies.
-Book a Startup 20/20 demo to see how our solution can automate your operations cost-effectively.
+ETZ is a leading provider of recruitment back office software, book a demo to see how our solution can automate your operations cost-effectively.